zuPoo Review 2026: Misleading Claims

 In this product: 100 mg

-South African medicinal plant with early evidence for skin health and metabolic benefits, but human data is very limited.
+South African medicinal plant with early evidence for skin health and metabolic benefits.
+Research is very limited.

 Ginger Root Extract